KodenOps/kodenops-hashnode/cmfiwjcs3000202l56exi1c47.md

 It is important to know the status of your pod from time to time.
 This helps in troubleshooting your pods and figuring out some basic root-cause of your problem.

-There are two ways to check the status of your pod.

-You can either use `kubectl describe pod <pod-name>` and check the STATUS line of the long list.
-This is your POD state.
+You can use `kubectl describe pod <pod-name>` and check the STATUS line of the long list.
+This is your POD STATE.

 > This STATUS is the general pod status and it gives the overall state of the pod in question

+The list of pod statuses are highlighted below:

 * PENDING: This status happens either when your pod has not been assigned to a node by the Scheduler, when the image is still downloading or even when their is limited resources to even initiate the creation of the pod